woodpecker-ci/woodpecker/docs/docs/20-usage/51-plugins/20-creating-plugins.md

 ## Metadata

 In your documentation, you can use a Markdown header to define metadata for your plugin.
-This data is used for example by [our index](/plugins).
+This data is used by [our plugin index](/plugins).

 Supported metadata: